 Some of the Hells Angels got into a scuffle with Meredith Hunter, when he attempted to get onstage with other fans.
 One of the Hells Angels grabbed Hunter’s head, punched him, and chased him back into the crowd.
 At that point, Hunter returned to the stage where, according to Gimme Shelter producer Porter Bibb, Hunter’s girlfriend Patty Bredahoff found him and tearfully begged him to calm down and move further back in the crowd with her; but he was reportedly enraged, irrational and so high he could barely walk.
 Rock Scully, who could see the audience clearly from the top of a truck by the stage, said of Hunter, “I saw what he was looking at, that he was crazy, he was on drugs, and that he had murderous intent.
 There was no doubt in my mind that he intended to do terrible harm to Mick or somebody in the Rolling Stones, or somebody on that stage.”

 Earlier I wrote that Stanley Booth said that between Sympathy and Under My Thumb, the violence mellowed, except for a brief dust-up during Stray Cat Blues.
 This must’ve been when Hunter and others tried to get onstage and were pushed off or knocked around by the Angels if the above account is correct and Booth is correct that Hunter pulled his gun at the beginning of the first run through of Under My Thumb.
 It couldn’t have all happened during Under My Thumb if Hunter is already pulling his gun out before the first verse is sung.
-Love in Vain was played in between the two songs and this would allow for Patty to try and calm Hunter down and for him to return to the front of the stage.
+Love in Vain was played in between the two songs and this would’ve allowed time for Patty to try and calm Hunter down and for him to return to the front of the stage.
 Her account makes it seem like it all happened at once.
 Given the nature of the day (and what people remembered or saw afterwards) it’s not completely out of the realm of possibilities that no cameras picked up the initial scuffle; the cameraman who filmed Hunter being stabbed didn’t even know he had that part of the fight on film.
 While additional footage of the Stones at Madison Square Garden has appeared over the years, I have never seen anything else that was captured at Altamont.
 It’s ironic that on the 2nd version of Under My Thumb cameras pick up Roberts getting someone off the stage in a very calm and professional manner, while the same type of disagreement led to Hunter’s death.
 The coroner found methamphetamine in Hunter’s system and needle tracks on his arms, so his behavior, if captured on film, could have led to a completely different view of how and why he was killed.
 Keith Richards, (in his book Life) writes that Hunter was “…foaming at the mouth too.
 He was as nuts as the rest.”
 He doesn’t say whether he actually saw this or heard it from others, but his allusion to speed or methamphetamine, which is often overlooked, not only at Altamont, but also, in the San Francisco community in general, may have been another cause for the bad day and Hunter’s death.
 One of the first anti-drug messages ever coined, Speed Kills, was in response to large numbers of people using the drug post-1967.
 People wired on crank or bad acid are not going to be full of love vibes and a huge gathering of people with violence and only the bare minimum of toilets and concessions would aid the general atmosphere of frenzy and paranoia.
 Of course, film of the initial scuffle could have also shown Angels on that side of the stage going overboard trying trying to deal with Hunter.
 It’s hard to know, because that important initial scuffle is missing from the film.
 The way Booth describes it above is basically what the movie shows; Meredith Hunter was suddenly waving his gun in the air.
 The fly-on-the-wall seems to have missed some of the most important moments of the concert.
 Because he was from a poor family, for many years Meredith Hunter was interned in an unmarked grave.
 In 2006 a documentary by Sam Green called Lot 63, grave c explored Meredith Hunter’s short life.
 As of 2008, funds had been raised to provide a headstone for Hunter’s grave.
 Alan Passaro was found not guilty of murder by a jury in 1970.
 After serving time in prison for a few years, Passaro died under “mysterious circumstances” in 1985.

 The concert and the subsequent film had a big impact not only on the world of rock and roll, but also on the San Francisco / 60s community that had been very positive about the possibilities of new beginnings and a new society.
 Even Mick Jagger said before the concert the intent was to create a “microcosm of society.”
 In an article that was written by noted San Francisco scribe Ralph J. Gleason after the event and preserved HERE some interesting quotes appear: Bill Thompson, the Airplane’s manager, remarked that “a lot of personal relationships were burned behind Altamont.”
 The event challenged the basic “do-your-own-thing” ethic on which the whole of San Francisco music and hip culture had been based.
 “It wasn’t just the Angels.
 It was everybody,” one young lady said later.
 “There was no love, no joy.
 In twenty-four hours we created all the problem of our society in one place: congestion, violence, dehumanization.
 Is this what we want?”
 Mick Jagger is also quoted as saying, “I know San Francisco by reputation.
 It was supposed to be lovely here — not uptight.
 What happened?
 What’s gone wrong?
 If Jesus had been there, He would have been crucified.”
 Immediately after the event and for many years after, the Rolling Stones tacitly blamed San Francisco and the Hells Angels for what happened at Altamont and San Francisco, the Angels and everyone else (even Don McLean!) blamed the Stones because it was felt that the band had brought evil to the positive revolution with their cynicism, dark music and aloof star-tripping.
 It was inevitable that even before the concert and forever after, Altamont would be compared to Woodstock and how the darkness in California signaled the end of the hippie era.
 25 days after Altamont the 1960s ended and what is very clear in Gimme Shelter, with the live performances and recordings that would show up on Sticky Fingers 2 years later, the Rolling Stones had already said goodbye to the 1960s (probably in late 1967).
 Even though there were people who showed up for the tour to say goodbye to the band because it was felt at the time they were an anachronism compared to all of the new music that was the soundtrack for the counterculture’s future, it was the Rolling Stones who kept right on rolling through the next four decades.
 In The Rolling Stones: The First 25 Years, an essay by Dave Dalton quotes Mick as saying, “Of course, some people want to say that Alamont was the end of an era…People like that are fashion writers.
 Perhaps it was the end of their era, the end of the naivete.
 I would have thought that it would have ended long before Altamont.”
 His point is worth noting and I’d like to add that if all it took was one bad concert to sink the hippie era, there couldn’t have been a whole lot to it.
 A whole lot has changed since 1969 — it’s interesting how the punk and metal scenes of the 1970s and 1980s borrowed quite a bit from the “dark side” of Altamont — the leather, chains, beer, violence and philosophies that attempted to be virulently “anti-hippie.”
 It’s possible that rather than ending one era, the concert was the bridge to what followed.
 I would imagine that for the generations of people who have grown up since, there is much more of an awareness and maybe even indifference toward violence in general than was true in 1969 and plenty of the music that has been created in the intervening decades reflects this change.